 Signal Strength

 Check the Vent's signal strength.
 If the RSSI value is below -75dB, try moving a Gateway Puck closer to the Vent - or converting a nearby Sensor Puck to a Gateway Puck to boost the RF signal to the Vent.
-You may also need to add an additional Gateway Puck to your Flair system.
+You may also need to add a Gateway Puck to your Flair system.

 Check the RSSI value after moving a Gateway Puck.
 If the RSSI value is above -75dB, try the suggestions below.